-The Compensation Committee currently consists of Seth W. Brennan, Tench Coxe and Jeffrey A. Joerres.
-Mr. Brennan joined the Compensation Committee in October 2014 when he joined our Board.
-Until his resignation from our Board in July 2014, Allen R. Thorpe served on the Compensation Committee.
-The Compensation Committee is comprised solely of independent directors under the rules of the NYSE and our Governance Guidelines.
-None of the members of the Compensation Committee has been an officer or employee of the company.
+The Compensation Committee consists of Seth W. Brennan, Tench Coxe and Jeffrey A. Joerres, each of whom is an independent director under the rules of the NYSE and our Governance Guidelines.
+None of the members of the Compensation Committee has been an officer or employee of the Company.
 None of our named executive officers serves on the board of directors or compensation committee of a company that has an executive officer that serves on our Board.

-In connection with our initial public offering, we entered into agreements with all limited partners of Artisan Partners Holdings, including with entities associated with Tench Coxe and Allen Thorpe.
+In connection with our initial public offering, we entered into agreements with all limited partners of Artisan Partners Holdings, including with entities associated with Tench Coxe.
 Information about the agreements, and transactions thereunder, are more fully discussed in Item 13 of this report.